CraigAA/CAN_Reverse_Engineering_Project/README.md

 Develop machine learning models that can classify CAN message types and decode signal values for labeled message classes with measurable confidence metrics

 ## Research Questions
-RQ1: Data Collection & Labeling Framework
+1. Data Collection & Labeling Framework
-How effectively can multi-modal sensor data (GPS, IMU, OBD-II) be used to automatically generate labeled training data for CAN bus signals?
+How effectively can multi-modal sensor data (video, GPS, IMU, OBD-II) be used to automatically generate labeled training data for CAN bus signals?

-RQ2: Automated Signal Classification
+2. Automated Signal Classification
 To what extent can machine learning models accurately classify CAN message IDs to their corresponding vehicle signals using semi-automatically labeled training data?

-RQ3: Signal Decoding Automation
+3. Signal Decoding Automation
 Primary: How accurately can signal encoding parameters (byte position, endianness, scaling, offset) be automatically extracted for classified CAN messages?

 ## Gantt Chart